tamclaw1000/AuditionApp/docs/APPLICATION-REQUIREMENTS.md

 ## Additional future functionality to keep in mind for the future development
 1. AI scan of the videos to identify strong/weak performance points and the general grade of the performance.
 2. Camp can configure the template of AI scan to choose the skills to pay additional attention to.
 3. Applicants can run a generic AI scan on the recording versions beofre submitting the application.
+4. English is the default language, but Gernman, Franch and Italian languages should be supported in the future across the board.